ipregistry/ipregistry-java/README.md

     public static void main(final String[] args) {
         final IpregistryClient client = new IpregistryClient("tryout");

-        // For testing purposes, you can retrieve you current user agent from:
+        // For testing purposes, you can retrieve you current user-agent value from:
         // https://api.ipregistry.co/user_agent?key=tryout (look at the field named "user_agent")
         if (UserAgent.isBot("TO_REPLACE_BY_USER_AGENT_RETRIEVED_FROM_REQUEST_HEADER")) {
             try {